Over time due to fragmentation in the file system, the PC begins to operate slowly. This decreases productivity and interferes with basic tasks.

-Luckily, there’s an easy way to do it using Disk Optimizer offered by Advanced System Optimizer – the best and free PC cleaner.
+Luckily, there’s Disk Optimizer offered by Advanced System Optimizer – the best and free PC cleaner to do it.

-In this help guide we will explain all about Disk Optimizer and how to defragment a disk using it.
+This help guide will explain all about Disk Optimizer and how to defragment a disk using it.

-Hard Disk Drive as we all know is a system storage device that stores data in encoded form.
-Divided into different tracks and each track is further divided into different sectors, it gets fragmented over time.
+As we all know, Hard Disk Drive is a system storage device that stores data in encoded form.
+It is divided into different tracks, and each track is further divided into different sectors; it gets fragmented over time.
 The data written on this disk is read back using the head arm.

-But in the absence of availability of a suitable volume of free space, the data is stored in bits and pieces in various locations on the hard disk.
+But in the absence of a suitable volume of free space, the data is stored in bits and pieces on the hard disk.
 In such a scenario, while the information is read back, the head arm has to read the scattered information from various locations rotating more than once.
-This increases the data access time consequently, affecting speed and performance.
+This increases the data access time, consequently affecting speed and performance.

 Fragmentation is caused basically because of: –